open-component-model/ocm-spec/doc/specification/formats/formats.md

 ## Access Specifications

-Access specifications are used to describe the technical access path of the content of [artefacts](../elements/README.md#artefacts) described by a [component version](../elements/README.md#component-versions).
+Access specifications are used to describe the technical access path of the content of [artifacts](../elements/README.md#artifacts) described by a [component version](../elements/README.md#component-versions).
 Every access specification has a formal type and type specific attributes.
-The type uniquely specifies the technical procedure how to use the attributes and the [repository context](../elements/README.md#repository-contexts) of the component descriptor containing the access specification to retrieve the content of the artefact.
+The type uniquely specifies the technical procedure how to use the attributes and the [repository context](../elements/README.md#repository-contexts) of the component descriptor containing the access specification to retrieve the content of the artifact.

-There are basically two ways an artefact blob can be stored:
+There are basically two ways an artifact blob can be stored:
-- `external` access methods allow referring to artefacts in any other technical repository as long as the access type is supported by the used tool set.
+- `external` access methods allow referring to artifacts in any other technical repository as long as the access type is supported by the used tool set.
 - `internal` access methods ([`localBlob`](../../appendix/B/localBlob.md)).
-  are used to store an artefact together with the component descriptor in an OCM repository.
+  are used to store an artifact together with the component descriptor in an OCM repository.
 These methods must be supported by all OCM repository implementations.